anydotcrypto/docs.any.sender/docs/client.md

 ### relayTxId(tx: UnsignedRelayTransaction)

 Calculates the id of a transaction ready for signature.
-The UnsignedRelayTransaction is identical to a relay transaction //TODO:DOCS:, with the signature omitted.
+The UnsignedRelayTransaction is identical to a [relay transaction](./relayTransaction) with the signature omitted.

 ```ts
 const id = AnySenderClient.relayTxId(relayTx);